Fédon's rebellion: British offensives

+On the 8th of April 1795, the Coloured militia, led by Louis Cazot LaGrenade attacked Belvidere/Belvedere with 200 men, this attack however failed, although some speculate it was nearly successful, and was the turning point in Fédon’s mind which made him execute the hostages.

 Murder of the hostages

 Despite having sworn to kill the hostages if Belvidere was attacked, it had now been assaulted twice without their having been harmed, indicating their value to Fédon.
 Eventually, though, he lost patience.
-In retaliation for the attack on Belvidere—and perhaps indicating how close it had come to victory—Fédon had the 44 of his 47 hostages killed: "one by one", comments Candlin, "the prisoners were dragged from the coffee store into the estate courtyard and shot, their blood mingling with the muddy, rain-soaked ground and running in great streams off the hillside".
+In retaliation for the attack on Belvidere on the 8, April 1795—and perhaps indicating how close it had come to victory—Fédon had the 44 of his 47 hostages killed: "one by one", comments Candlin, "the prisoners were dragged from the coffee store into the estate courtyard and shot, their blood mingling with the muddy, rain-soaked ground and running in great streams off the hillside".
 This number included the island's Governor, Ninian Home, upon whose killing Marie Rose Fédon observed with a "cold indifference", as Dr Hay later wrote, or a "protean detachment" according to Brizan.
 The Fédons' daughter, also Marie Rose, may also have been an onlooker.
 Another victim was one James Campbell, who had originally sold Fédon the Belvidere estate in 1791 and was also close to Ninian Home.
 The dead were buried in a mass grave, but this was dug into by rooting pigs.
 The survivors were sent to Guadeloupe and into Hugues' custody.

 Among those whom Frédon allowed living was the "much-loved" Parson McMahon—who may have been personally known to Fédon—a Dr Hay, and a fellow named Kerr.
 Dr Hay was spared because, as a medical doctor, his skills would come in handy to the rebels; it is also probable, suggest Candlin and Pybus, that this was a quid pro quo for his generous treatment of Marie Rose following her arrest.
 Little is known of Kerr, although he may have been married to the daughter of a local French chevalier.
 It is also unknown why he was spared, is unknown, but in his memoirs, Dr Hay asserted that Kerr was probably a rebel spy among the hostages.